Alfred Eliab Buck: Civil War

+Early career

 Buck then began to work in southern Alabama as an officer of the Freedmen's Bureau.
 He served as delegate to the constitutional convention of Alabama in 1867, and as clerk of the circuit court of Mobile County in 1867 and 1868.
 He moved his family to Mobile, where he became involved in the manufacture of turpentine on Montgomery Island in Mobile until a fire destroyed his business in 1867.
 He also entered into the iron-smelting business with his brother-in-law, William B. Wood, who would later serve on the U.S. Supreme Court from 1881 to 1887.

 Buck ran for Congress in 1868, to represent Alabama's 1st District, which at the time included both Selma and Mobile.
 Due to the laws of the reconstruction government, most people who fought for the Confederacy were ineligible to vote in that election.
 As a result, a large majority of the voters in that election were newly freed African Americans.
 Local whites were furious at the prospect of being outvoted by African Americans, and the local Ku Klux Klan was formed in an attempt to prevent voting in Alabama's first district congressional election.
 However, the United States Army occupied the area in enough force to prevent the Klan from disrupting that particular election.
 As a result, Buck won the election.

+Congress

 Buck was elected as a Republican to the Forty-first Congress (March 4, 1869 – March 3, 1871).
 During his time as a congressman, he was labeled as a "Radical Republican", a label that he said he "wore with pride".
 Buck came to believe that going into business would be both more lucrative and more fulfilling than another term in Congress, so, instead of running for re-election, he endorsed and campaigned for Benjamin S. Turner, an African-American Republican, in Turner's successful bid to succeed him in representing Alabama's 1st congressional district.